 Learn Stroke Warning Signs and Save a Life

-Each May, during National Stroke Awareness Month, it is a good time to reeducate our community on steps they can take to prevent stroke and warning signs to help identify stroke early.
+October is National Stroke Awareness Month.
+During this time, it is important to reeducate our community on steps they can take to prevent stroke and warning signs to help identify stroke early.
 Strokes are the 4th leading cause of death in the U.S. and a leading cause of long-term disability.
 Strokes kill more than 137,000 Americans each year but most people do not consider stroke a serious health concern.

 The good news is up to 80% of strokes can be prevented through living a healthy lifestyle.